 The following is a guest post by JillFit friend and fat loss expert Kate Horney, owner of Beyond Fit Physiques and creator of the Beyond Baby Postpartum Fat Loss System.
 Kate had her little Jackson in September 2012 and has been on the path of postpartum fat loss expert ever since.
 Below she offers some of her favorite tips for both brand new moms and also moms with young children.
 This post is particularly relevant as we just welcomed our first JillFit baby when Coach Emily gave birth to her son, Weston Adler just a week ago on January 19th!
-Hope you enjoy this guest blog, and check out Kate on Facebook!
+Hope you enjoy this guest blog, take it away Kate!

 New moms have a lot to think about: when to feed the baby, what to do if they cry… and how to get rid of those extra pounds packed on during pregnancy.